GoogleCloudPlatform/cicd-foundation/infra/README.md

 ### List of Participants

 For each participant list their Google Identity in the `developers` map in `terraform.tfvars` (cf. [`terraform.tfvars.example`](./simplified/terraform.tfvars.example)).
-This will grant them the permissions to create (and use) a Cloud Workstation in the project.
+This will provision respective resources (such as a Cloud Workstation) for them and grant required permissions.

 ⚠️ In case GitHub shall be used to trigger the Continuous Integration pipeline, the users need to establish a connection to their GitHub repository before the `google_cloudbuild_trigger` Terraform resource can be created, cf. [this comment](./simplified/team/apps.tf#L15).

-In the absence of a `github_user`, a Cloud Source Repository will be provisioned with a respective trigger.
+In the absence of a `github_user`, a repository in the shared Secure Source Manager instance will be provisioned.
-In the hands-on workshop the participants will be able to check out and work with a repository from GitHub using their Cloud Workstation and GitHub credentials but the CI/CD automation will be based on the (private) Cloud Source Repository where we will be pushing the cloned repository to and where changes will be conducted.
+In the hands-on workshop the participants will be able to check out and work with a repository from GitHub using their Cloud Workstation and GitHub credentials but the CI/CD automation will be based on the (private) repositories where we will be pushing the cloned code to and where changes will be conducted.

 ### Cloud Storage Bucket